The Action of Young Subgroups on the Partition Complex: Strict Quotients

-Combining Lemma \ref{strictlie} with our EHP sequence for commutative monoid spaces in Theorem \ref{EHPMonoid}, \mbox{we can reduce the study of $C_{\Lie}$ evaluated on spheres to the study of $C_{\Lie}$ evaluated on \textit{odd} spheres:} \begin{theorem} For $X$ a $J$-graded space, there is a sequence of pointed $J$-graded spaces
+Combining Lemma \ref{strictlie} with our EHP sequence for commutative monoid spaces in Theorem \ref{EHPMonoid}, \mbox{we can reduce the study of $C_{\Lie}$ evaluated on spheres to the study of $C_{\Lie}$ evaluated on \textit{odd} spheres:} \begin{theorem} For $X$ a $J$-graded space, there is a natural sequence of pointed $J$-graded spaces For $X=S^n$ an even sphere in degree $1\in J=\NN$, we get a cofibre sequence of pointed \mbox{$\NN$-graded spaces}